vatsalgp099/Java-REST-API/README.md

 ## About

-Implement an application in java which provides a REST API with endpoints for searching. creating and deleting "server" objects.
+Implement an application in java that provides a REST API with endpoints for searching. creating and deleting "server" objects.

 ## Index
 * Tasks to be achieved